 - Analyze the diagram—the total group of classifications

-Card Sort: A Low-Tech Way to Gain Research Insights
+Card Sort is a Low-Tech Way to Gain Research Insights

 Card sort studies have been used in psychology and cognition research since the military tested soldiers before and during World War II.
 Today, card sort strategies are often used to test the usability of software architecture.
 Card sort methods generate information about how respondents associate and group ideas, constructs, or products.
 As a qualitative process, card sorting helps to support the development of insights.

 To participate in a card sort activity, respondents need to organize unsorted cards into groups.
 They may also be asked to label the categories they create.
 There are two versions of the card sort activity: closed card sort and open card sort.
 In an open card sort activity, respondents create their own categories.
 In a closed card sort, respondents are asked to sort cards into categories that have identified in advance by the market researcher.

 Card sorting is a very low tech method that employs Post-It™ notes or index cards.
 There are, as you might guess, software packages that support the creation of digital cart sort activities.
 Card sorting can be conducted with individual respondents, with a small group in which concurrent card sorting is conducted, or as a hybrid activity where respondents individually perform a card sort and then come together as a group to discuss how the approached the task and compare their outcomes.